Master of Finance | Frequently Asked Questions

 - Round 4: March 1 (final deadline for international applicants)

 After submitting a completed application, you will receive a decision upon the careful review of your application within two months from the stated application deadline.

-Scholarships are available to qualified candidates, and are granted according to merit.
-All applicants are automatically considered for scholarships, and applying early generally maximizes the chances of receiving a scholarship.
+Scholarships are available to qualified candidates and are granted according to merit.
+All applicants are automatically considered for scholarships.
+Applying early generally maximizes the chances of receiving a scholarship.